codelovin-projects/spring-security-thymeleaf-jpa-demo/README.md

     Password: password
 ```

-You will see following output on the screen.
+You will see the below output on the screen.

 ![Output](https://github.com/codelovin-projects/spring-security-thymeleaf-jpa-demo/blob/master/src/main/resources/static/images/output.JPG)